Global Health Teams History

 1999 Kosovo Refugees

-Deployment of medical personnel to Fort Dix, NJ to assist in the processing of thousands of Kosovo refugees.
+Medical personnel sent to Fort Dix to assist in the processing of thousands of Kosovo refugees.

-Deployment of our medical team on a training exercise during the World Trade Organization meeting in Seattle.
-Training in logistical and medical support, in coordination with other disaster teams.
+Deployment of our medical team on a training exercise during the WTO meeting in Seattle.

 1998 First Clinic in Leon, Haiti